safa422/safa422/README.md

 ---

 ## About Me
--student in information systems and software engineering
+- student in information systems and software engineering
 - Passionate about frontend development and machine learning
 - Currently learning JavaScript, and UI design
 - Interested in creating modern, intuitive, and intelligent interfaces